dedica-team/nivio/development.md

 The `LandscapeDescriptionFactory` is used to generate a `LandscapeDescription` from various sources, such as a `String` input, or e.g. from a yaml file.

 This `LandscapeDescription` has to be enriched with the `ItemDescription` for all items in the landscape.
 This is managed by the `InputFormatHandler`, which are able to read several input formats such as e.g. kubernetes files, or the nivio description format.
 Access to these handlers is managed by the `InputFormatHandlerFactory`.

 To actually create a landscape, the `Indexer` is used.
 This is able to compute the landscape graph from a `LandscapeDescription`.
 The `Indexer` uses several `Resolver` to resolve groups and item relations in landscapes and e.g. the appearance of the graph.

 The `Indexer` can be triggered either directly through the `ApiController` to index or reindex a landscape, or it is triggered by an observer mechanism on files.
 These are the files located under the path provided through the `SEED` environment variable.

+**Testing**

+Smoke tests:

+In Nivio, smoke tests are executed for new commits to the develop and master branch.

+The tests use the [Cypress framework](https://docs.cypress.io/) and are located in the cypress directory: src/main/app/cypress/integration.

+Every test is executed against the [Nivio demo](https://nivio-demo.herokuapp.com/#/landscape/petclinic) and the results will then be sent to our Cypress Dashboard.

+The configuration for this workflow is located in nivio/.github/workflows/cypress_test.yml and called in the nivio/.github/workflows/main.yml.